-$\{ \$ As recognized in Juv.R.
+$\{ 138 \}$ As recognized in Juv.R.
 4(C)(1), the roles of guardian ad litem and attorney are not always compatible, as they serve different functions.
 In re Baby Girl Baxter (1985), 17 Ohio St.3d 229, 232; Emery, supra.
-"The role of guardian ad litem is to investigate the ward's situation and then to ask the court to do what the guardian feels is in the child's best interest.
+"The role of guardian ad litem is to investigate the ward's situation and then to ask the court to do what the quardian feels is in the child's best interest.
 The role of the attorney is to zealously represent his client within the bounds of the law."
 Id.
 Thus, a conflict between the roles may arise when a child's wishes differ from what the quardian ad litem believes is in the child's best interests.
 In that event, the attorney must bring potential conflicts to the attention of the court, and where he or she fails to do so, the court may be obliged to act sua sponte.
 See In re Howard (1997), 119 Ohio App.3d 201, 206.
-A new quardian ad litem should be appointed if either the court or the attorney finds there is a conflict.
+A new guardian ad litem should be appointed if either the court or the attorney finds there is a conflict.
 R.C.
 2151.281(H); Juv.R.
 4(C)(2).
-We conduct a de novo review

-Vinton App.
-Nos.
-05CA610, 05CA611, 05CA612, 05CA613, 05CA614, 17 05CA615, 05CA616, 05CA617, 05CA618, 05CA619 of the record to determine if evidence of a conflict existed that would have required the trial court to appoint independent counsel for some or all of the children.
+We conduct a de novo review of the record to determine if evidence of a conflict existed that would have required the trial court to appoint independent counsel for some or all of the children.
 See, In re Baby Girl Baxter, supra; Williams, infra; In re Brooks, Franklin App.
-No. 04AP-164, 2004-Ohio-3887, ¶79-87, appeal not allowed, 103 Ohio St.3d 1495, 2004-Ohio-5605.
+No. 04AP-164, 2004-Ohio-3887, ¶ 79-87, appeal not allowed, 103 Ohio St.3d 1495, 2004-Ohio-5605.

-{¶37} The Ohio Supreme Court has concluded that a child who is the subject of a juvenile court proceeding to terminate parental rights is entitled to independent counsel in certain circumstances.
+{¶39} The Ohio Supreme Court has concluded that a child who is the subject of a juvenile court proceeding to terminate parental rights is entitled to independent counsel in certain circumstances.
 In re Williams, 101 Ohio St.3d 398, 2004-Ohio-1500, syllabus, ¶17.
-A court's determination whether a child actually needs independent counsel should be made on a case-bycase basis, taking into account the maturity of the child and the possibility of the child's guardian ad litem being appointed to represent the child.
-In re Williams, ¶17; In re Brooks, supra, at ¶¶79, 87.
-Generally, the appointment of independent counsel is warranted where a child has "repeatedly expressed a desire" to remain or be reunited with a parent but the child's guardian ad litem believes it is in the child's best interest that permanent custody of the child be granted to the state.
-Id.
+A court's determination whether a child actually needs independent counsel should be made on a case-by-case basis, taking into account the maturity of the child and the possibility of the child's guardian ad litem being appointed to represent the child.
+In re Williams, ¶17; In re Brooks, supra, at ¶¶ 79, 87.
+Generally, the appointment of independent counsel is warranted when a child has "repeatedly expressed a desire" to remain or be reunited with a parent but the child's guardian ad litem believes it is in the child's best interest that permanent custody of the child be granted to the state.

-{¶38} Here, unlike the circumstances in Williams, the record does not reflect that Angela or any of the other Hilyard children "consistently and repeatedly" expressed a strong desire
+{¶40} Here, unlike the circumstances in Williams, the record does not reflect that any of the Hilyard children "consistently and repeatedly" expressed a strong desire or had interests that were inconsistent with the recommendations of the guardian ad litem.
+Cf. In re Smith (1991), 77 Ohio App.3d 1.
+Upon being advised by the guardian ad litem that one of the children had at one time expressed in interest in living with appellant, the court appropriately made further inquiry and was advised that the child was not serious and was more concerned about staying in contact with her siblings.
+No contrary evidence was adduced.

 Vinton App.
 Nos.
-05CA610, 05CA611, 05CA612, 05CA613, 05CA614, 18 05CA615, 05CA616, 05CA617, 05CA618, 05CA619 or had interests that were inconsistent with the recommendations of the guardian ad litem.
-Cf. In re Smith (1991), 77 Ohio App.3d 1.
-Upon being advised that she expressed an interest in living with Ms. Sledd, the court appropriately made further inquiry and was advised that the child was not serious and was more concerned about staying in contact with her siblings.
-No contrary evidence was adduced.
-Cf. In re Emery (remanding for further proceedings because the trial court did not inquire further upon being advised that one of the children's desires regarding custody may not have been consistent with the guardian ad litem's recommendation).
+05CA620, 05CA621, 05CA622, 05CA623, 05CA624, 19 05CA625, 05CA626, 05CA627, 05CA628, 05CA629 trial court did not inquire further upon being advised that one of the children's desires regarding custody may not have been consistent with the guardian ad litem's recommendation).